-Because samples were taken at most of the different manufacturing steps, and because in some of the steps material was lost in the equipment, the obtained amount of gelatine was less.
+Samples were taken at most points of the manufacturing process, and some material was lost in the equipment during processing.
+For these reasons, the obtained amount of gelatine was less than maximally possible.

-This is compensated for by a calculated correction factor.
+Calculations performed using the volumes obtained were compensated for this using a calculated correction factor.